GalSim-developers/GalSim/INSTALL.md

     python --version

 at the terminal prompt.
-If you get a "Command not found" error, or the reported version is not 2.6.X or 2.7.X, you will need to install 2.6 or 2.7 series Python.
-In this case you should read the "Getting Python and required modules" section below.
+If you get a "Command not found" error, or the reported version is not one of the supported versions, you should read the "Getting Python and required modules" section below.

 It may be that there is or soon will be more than one version of Python installed on your operating system, in which case please see the "Making sure